Skip to main content

 What is Measles?

 Measles, also known as Rubeola, is a highly infectious viral infection that normally affects children.
 The illness is unpleasant and can be fatal, but individuals who become infected with measles will develop antibodies and life-long immunity to the disease.
-It is quite rare today due to effective childhood immunisation programmes.
+It is used to be quite rare due to effective childhood immunisation programmes, but recently there has been an increase in the number of cases seen in the UK which has raised concerns at World Health Organisation level due to the increasing global burden of health.
+There has been a decrease in the number of vaccines over the past years which has led to outbreaks of this condition.

 How is it spread?

-Measles is highly contagious and on average, each infected person infects four other people who are not immune.
+Measles is highly contagious and on average, each infected person infects 12 – 18 other people who are not immune.
 The measles virus lives in the mucus and throat of an infected individual and is spread when the individual coughs or sneezes.
 The virus can live for up to 2 hours on environmental surfaces.
 It usually takes about 10 days for symptoms to develop after exposure to the virus although the incubation period for the virus varies between 7-21 days.
 Generally, persons with measles are infectious to others from 4 days before and 4 days after the onset of the rash.
+Any person who has been in close contact with someone with measles for 15 minutes is considered a close contact, the virus ia airbone, so even if you do not touch the person with measles you are at risk if contracting the virus.

 Symptoms